denizsult/campaign-management/README.md

 ## 🗄️ Schema-Based Database Management

 This project uses Drizzle's **schema-first approach** instead of traditional migrations:

+Drizzle ORM is used for managing database schemas and migrations, providing a type-safe and flexible workflow.

 ### How It Works
 1. **Define schemas** in TypeScript files (`lib/db/schema/`)